Rukario/Schande/README.md

 ```

 1. Any good OS with Python 3 installed will work.
+    - iOS/iPadOS:
-    - iOS/iPadOS: get iSH Shell app from [AppStore](https://apps.apple.com/us/app/ish-shell/id1436902243)
+       1. Get iSH Shell app from [AppStore](https://apps.apple.com/us/app/ish-shell/id1436902243)
-        - Pirates: Get the latest x86 Miniroot 3.17 from https://alpinelinux.org/releases/ import into iSH Shell by cogwheel icon > Filesystems > Import
+       2. Get the latest x86 Miniroot 3.17 from https://alpinelinux.org/releases/ import into iSH Shell by cogwheel icon > Filesystems > Import
-        - All: Then enter `apk add py3-pip` and then `mount -t ios . /mnt` and select your favorite location for Schande.bat.
+       3. Then enter `apk add py3-pip` and then `mount -t ios . /mnt` and select your favorite location for Schande.bat.
     - MacOS need one more step after installing Python: open Terminal and enter `open /Applications/Python\ 3.9/Install\ Certificates.command`

 2. Save <a href="https://github.com/Rukario/Schande/raw/main/Schande.bat">Schande.bat</a> to your favorite location where you want to download files to, change the file extension back to `.bat` if it's in something else.